Helian Bobo: Early reign

 Despite Liu Bobo's stated hatred for Northern Wei, he concentrated his efforts on undermining Later Qin, continually harassing Later Qin's northern territories and draining Later Qin's resources.
 He therefore did not settle in a capital city; rather, he roved about with his mobile cavalry, constantly looking for Later Qin cities to pillage.

+His advisers urged Helian Bobo to build a fortress in difficult terrain, saying it would be easier to defend and would reassure the people.
+Bobo refused.
+He argued that his army was still small, while Yao Xing controlled Guanzhong with many cities and strong defenses.
+If he stayed in one place, Yao could simply bring a large force to surround him.
+Instead, Bobo relied on the mobility of his cavalry.
+By moving quickly and keeping his position uncertain, he could always attack where Yao was weak.
+If Yao sent troops to the front, Bobo would strike at the rear; if Yao shifted troops back, Bobo would attack the front.
+Raiding the countryside also allowed his men to live off the land while weakening the enemy's economy and keeping Yao's army constantly on the move.
+He declared with confidence that within ten years Yao's dominion would be his.
+To support his claim, he invoked his own ancestry, saying that the Yellow Emperor (Huangdi), from whom he traced his line, had lived for more than twenty years without building walls or fixed settlements, relying instead on a nomadic way of life before at last securing rule over all under Heaven.
+Helian Bobo proclaimed that he would follow the same example in his own time.

 Also in 407, Liu Bobo sought marriage with a daughter of the Southern Liang prince Tufa Rutan, but Tufa Rutan refused.
 In anger, Liu Bobo launched a punitive raid against Southern Liang but then retreated.
-Tufa Rutan gave chase and, believing that he greatly outpowered Liu Bobo, was careless in his military actions.
+Tufa Rutan gave chase and —believing that he greatly outpowered Liu Bobo— was careless in his military actions.
 Liu Bobo led him into a canyon and then blocked the exit with ice and wagons, and then ambushed him—and the defeat was such that it was said that 60% to 70% of Southern Liang's famed officials and generals died in the battle.
 Tufa Rutan barely escaped capture.

-In 408, Yao Xing sent his general Qi Nan (齊難) to launch a major attack on Liu Bobo.
+In 408, Yao Xing sent his general Qi Nan to launch a major attack on Liu Bobo.
 Liu Bobo initially withdraw to let Qi believe that he feared Qi, and Liu Bobo made a surprise counter-attack and captured Qi.
 Subsequently, much of Later Qin's northern territories fell into Xia hands.